Wedbush Reiterates Edgewise Therapeutics (EWTX) Outperform Recommendation

 What are Other Shareholders Doing?

-Viking Global Investors holds 4,909K shares representing 7.76% ownership of the company.
-In it's prior filing, the firm reported owning 4,409K shares, representing an increase of 10.19%.
-The firm decreased its portfolio allocation in EWTX by 22.12% over the last quarter.
+Viking Global Investors holds 5,943K shares representing 9.37% ownership of the company.
+In it's prior filing, the firm reported owning 4,909K shares, representing an increase of 17.40%.
+The firm increased its portfolio allocation in EWTX by 22.71% over the last quarter.

 Edgewise Therapeutics Background Information